whyjz/ncu-env-data-science-zhtw/_sources/outlines/week4-5.md

 Criticism: Isn't this **cherry-picking**?

-Rank-deficient problems and regularized least-squares (i.e., a family of shrinkage methods)
+Rank-deficient (or ill-conditioned) problems and regularized least-squares (i.e., a family of shrinkage methods)

 ### Regularized least-squares models

-TBD
+Regularization tries to redesign the loss function by imposing an additional constraint.

+What are its benefits?
+- To keep all the predictors in the regression model
+- To improve the solution by making the input towards full rank or better conditions.

 #### Ridge regression

-TBD
+a.k.a.
+L-2 regularization or Tikhonov regression

+Two expressions of the ridge regression: Implicit (Lagrangian, check out Appendix B of the textbook) and Explicit

+ridge regression solution:
+- $\hat{\textbf{a}}=(\textbf{X}^\text{T}\textbf{X}+\lambda \textbf{I})^{-1}\textbf{X}^\text{T}\textbf{y}$

+How to select $\lambda$?

 #### Lasso

-TBD
+a.k.a.
+L-1 regularization

+Lasso is typically solved numerically since its loss function is not differentiable.

+The most distinct difference between Lasso and Ridge: predictor selection

 ### Generalized Least Squares

+Exploring more ways to redesign the loss function!

-Weighted least squares
+Data covariance matrix and weighted least squares

-TBD

 ## Group discussion & demo topics

-TBD
+1. Overview of the term project output: an example https://ucb-stat-159-s23.github.io/project-Group28/README.html
+2. Another example is this class webpage.

 ## Slides (Just for my convenience; will be removed after today's class due to copyright issues)